 DVD Review by Kam Williams

 The Whitman brothers haven’t spoken to each other since their dad died a year ago.
-This isn’t surprising, given the sibling rivalry which survived well past childhood.
+This isn’t surprising, given the sibling rivalry which survived well past their childhood.
 The tension emanates from a deep-seated dysfunction which has the eldest, control freak Francis (Owen Wilson), always dominating Peter (Adrien Brody) and Jack (Jason Schwartzman).

 These brothers’ goal is to settle their differences while traveling across the subcontinent’s desert aboard the Darjeeling Limited, a train outfitted with little in the way of modern amenities.
-Besides spending quality time with each other, the Whitmans also want to track down their Born Again mother who has changed her name to Sister Patricia (Anjelica Huston) and lives in a convent in the foothills of the Himalayas.
-They need to know why she refused to attend their father’s funeral.
+Besides spending quality time with each other, the Whitmans also want to track down their Born Again mother who has changed her name to Sister Patricia (Anjelica Huston) and lives in a convent in the foothills of the

 Excellent (4 stars)